No-bake peanut butter oatmeal cookies are a quick and easy dessert. You can make two dozen delicious treats in 20 minutes with only five ingredients.

 If your no-bake cookies don’t set or harden, try extending the boiling time.
-You can also put your cookies in the refrigerator or freezer to help them set up quicker.
+You can also put your cookies in the refrigerator or freezer to help them set up quickly.

 What kind of oats should I use in no-bake peanut butter cookies?

-You want to use quick-cooking oats (or quick rolled oats) instead of old-fashioned oats or regular oatmeal, which will turn out a bit harder throw off the consistency a little.
+You want to use quick-cooking oats (or quick-rolled oats) instead of old-fashioned oats or regular oatmeal, which will turn out a bit harder throwing off the consistency a little.

 Does it matter if I use salted or unsalted butter?

-Salted butter will help offset and compliment the sugar in this recipe.
+Salted butter will help offset and complement the sugar in this recipe.
 But if unsalted butter is all you have – I say go for it.

 How long will no-bake peanut butter cookies last?

 No-bake peanut butter cookies can be stored in an air-tight plastic container at room temperature for at least a week.
 You can also store them in the refrigerator (several weeks) or freezer (several months) to extend the time.